BarbzCodez/BarbzCodez/README.md

 Now that your repo is cloned lets setup your resume.

-1. On the file Explorer, find the file with your resume and copy it.
+1. On the File Explorer, find the file with your resume and copy it.
-2. On Visual Studio Code, click the **Open Editor**.
+2. Open VS Code, on the left Nav Bar, select **Open Editor**.
-3. Paste the resume you copied into the repo.
+3. On the left Menu that opens, paste the resume you copied into the repo.
 4. Change the name of your markdown resume to `index.md` by right clicking the file and then on the option **Rename...**
    > This step is very important since this is how you tell GitHub Pages knows which file to display.
-5. Go to **Source Control**
+5. On the left Nav Bar, click to **Source Control**
-6. Under Changes, click on the plus symbol on `index.md` to stage your changes
+6. Under Changes, click on the plus symbol on `index.md` to stage your changes.
-7. Add a commit message like: Adding resume
+7. Add a commit message like: Adding resume.
-8. Click on Commit and then push
+8. Click on **Commit**.
+9. CLick on **Synch your changes to main**.

-If done successfully, you should see `index.md` on your repo in GitHub on your browser.
+You should see on your GitHub browser the`index.md` on your repo.

 > add gif

 ### Adding a Theme

-Now that you have a resume uplaoded
+Now that you have a resume uploaded, lets add a theme so that it looks like a resume when you host it.

+For this example Im going to be using

 1. On the file Explorer, find the file with your resume and copy it.
 2. On Visual Studio Code, click the **Open Editor**.